What to do before you cancel Virgin Media broadband

 Virgin Media loans you the equipment for the term of your contract.
-Depending on how long that has been and how old the router or TV box is, they may or may not require it back.
-They will notify you and send prepaid packaging for any returns of equipment.
+Depending on how long that's been and how old the router or TV box is, you may have to return it.
+If you need to, you'll be sent prepaid packaging for any equipment returns.

 You can keep your existing phone number when switching providers.
-You will need to notify both Virgin Media and your new provider that you want to keep your number and they will arrange it.
+You will need to notify both Virgin Media and your new provider that you want to keep your number and they'll arrange it.

 Yes, this may be possible.
 Virgin has signed up to the Ofcom broadband speed code of practice, which includes a right to leave a contract if a provider is unable to deliver a minimum speed.
-But you must first speak to technical support - free cancellation will only be an option if Virgin agrees that your speed does not meet the required minimum standard and it is unable to fix the problem.
+Speak to technical support first; free cancellation will only be an option if Virgin Media agrees your speed doesn't meet the required minimum standard, and it's unable to fix the problem.